Interrupted Reaching Out Movement

 • belonging

-This movement is instinctive and deeply connected to life itself.
+This movement toward connection is instinctive and deeply connected to emotional safety, attachment, and life itself.

-When this movement is received, children often develop:
+When children feel emotionally received, they often develop:

 • confidence in relationships